grange85/ahfow-www/_posts/2006/2006-01-29-galaxie-500-and-related-artists-faq-out-of-date.markdown

 <li>Damon Krukowski (drums)</ul>
 <p>Seminal is a word often bandied about in describing certaininfluential groups and their works.
 And sadly, I must use thehackneyed word in an attempt to convey the underrated greatnessthat was Galaxie 500.
 Like the Velvet Underground before them,Galaxie 500 didn't have a large contemporary audience, but theyhad a profound effect on almost everyone who listened to them.And just as the Velvet Underground are credited as the prodigiousfounders of a new movement in rock and roll, the same can be saidof Galaxie 500.</p>
 <p>Like contemporaries such as Hugo Largo and the Cowboy Junkies,Galaxie 500 took a slower approach to constructing and performingtheir music.
 And with Shimmy-Disc founder and producer Kramer atthe helm of the mixing board, Galaxie 500 managed to achieve aunique sound that both captivated and repulsed critics andreviewers.</p>
-<p>Often brought up in reference to a &quot;slow&quot; movement in rock androll today, bands such as Low, Sugar Plant, and Mazzy Star owe anobvious debt to Galaxie 500.
+<p>Often brought up in reference to a "slow" movement in rock androll today, bands such as Low, Sugar Plant, and Mazzy Star owe anobvious debt to Galaxie 500.
 Unfortunately, as with manyintensely creative groups, differences between Dean and Damon &Naomi led to their premature disbanding.
 Dean went on to formLuna, and Damon & Naomi continued on together, under the nameDamon & Naomi.</p>
 <p>Maybe, just maybe, if we're lucky, 20 years from now there willbe a Galaxie 500 reunion concert (if the VU can do it, so canthey, damn it!).
 Until then we have a legacy of three flawlessalbums to get us through.</p>
 <p>Gary Ruisinger &lt;<a href="mailto:gruisinger@CCTR.UMKC.EDU">gruisinger@CCTR.UMKC.EDU</a>&gt;</p>
 <li><a name="I1b">Luna</a>